mlavik1/UnityVolumeRendering/README.md

 - Disable the DEPTHWRITE_ON shader variant.
 You can do this from code, or just remove the line "#pragma multi_compile DEPTHWRITE_ON DEPTHWRITE_OFF" in _DirectVolumeRenderingShader.shader_.
 Note: this will remove depth writing, so you won't be able to intersect multiple datasets.
 - Make sure "Enable cubic interpolation" is checked on the volume object's inspector.

 Your bottleneck will most likely be the pixel/fragment shader (where we do raymarching), so it might be possible to get better performance by enabling [DLSS](https://docs.unity3d.com/Manual/deep-learning-super-sampling.html).
-This requires HDRP, which this project currently does not officially support (might need to do some upgrading).
+This requires HDRP, which this project currently does not officially support (but it might still work fine).

 Also, some users have reporter having significantly lower performance with OpenXR mode, compared to OpenVR.
 It might we worth a try to switch between these.